agiats/agiats.github.io/content/authors/agiats/_index.md

 ---

 Taiga Someya is a Master's student at the Department of Language and Information Sciences, Graduate School of Arts and Sciences, University of Tokyo.
 He is a member of Oseki Lab.
-His research interests include Natural Language Processing/Computational Linguistics, Computer Vision and Soccer.
+His research interests include Natural Language Processing/Computational Linguistics, Computer Vision and Sports Analytics.
 {style="text-align: justify;"}